cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 * The `Workflow Executor` receives workflow execution requests, creates the tasks specified by the workflow, submits the tasks for execution by host agents and the `Task Broker`, and manages workflow state.
 * The `Task Broker` executes API calls to IaaS providers to create deployment resources, and executes other tasks specified in `central_deployment_agent` plugins.

-Note that all agents (the Management Worker, and agents deployed on application hosts) are using the same implementation.
+Note that all the agents (the Management Worker, and agents deployed on application hosts) are using the same implementation.

+# Open-Source Compliance
+In addition to the above 3rd party components, Cloudify leverages open-source libraries and components as part of the product code.
+The list of third party software and third party open source software components used by Cloudify is available [here](https://docs.cloudify.co/compliance/Open-Source-Compliance.pdf).